mattly/bork/Readme.md

 ### bork do ok github mattly/dotfiles

-The `do` command will take a single assertion on the command line and perform a `satsify` operation on it as above.
+The `do` command will take a single assertion on the command line and perform a `satisfy` operation on it as above.

 ### bork compile myconfig.sh